RasaHQ/carbon-bot/data/nlu.md

 - possibly
 - i guess
 - well, that is a very good question - I don't know
 - i don't know yet.
-If I visit my aunt, I'll fly to [Munich]{"entity": "city", "role": "to"}, but if I visit my other aunt, I'd fly to Johannisburg...
+If I visit my aunt, I'll fly to [Munich]{"entity": "city", "role": "to"}, but if I visit my other aunt, I'd fly to [Johannisburg]{"entity": "city", "role": "to"}...
 - I haven't decided yet.
 Do you partner with airlines?
 - i dont know yet
 - i don't know yet